google/qkeras/README.md

 x = Activation("softmax")(x)
 ```

 The last QActivation is advisable if you want to compare results later on.
+Please find more cases under the directory examples.

 ## Related Work